kennytilton/MatrixJS/README.md

 Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations built with each.
 A React Native incarnation is in the works.
 All frameworks are driven usefully at runtime by JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
 #### A quick note on the name
 In the movie, the matrix harnessed humans to suck energy from them.
-Ouch.
+Not nice.

 In English, a matrix provides the conditions for new things to come to life.
-The dataflow component of this library animates a proxy web page so it continuously, transparently, and incrementally drives an actual browser page in reaction to runtime events.
+The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally maintains and responds to an actual browser page.
 It brings our code to life.

-#### Simplicity
+#### Simplicity: it's just HTML
-The first element of simplicity is that the page is generated as if it were conventional HTML, with a library of functions whose API closely parallels HTML.
+We generate the page as if it were conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
+Where HTML has <*tag* *attributes*> *children* </*tag*>, Matrix HTML generators have JS *tag*(*attributes*, *child*, *child*) or CLJS (*tag* {*attributes*} *child* *child* ...).
+In all cases, your documentation is [over at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML).

+Some examples.
 Here is a bit of the HTML provided by the TodoMVC challenge:
 ````html
 <header class="header">
   <h1>todos</h1>
   <input class="new-todo" placeholder="What needs to be done?" autofocus>
 </header>
 ````
-And here is how that looks in MatrixJS:
+And here is how that looks in MatrixJ
 ````javascript
 header({class: "header"}, c => [
   h1("todos"),